comunica/Article-SSWS2020-AMF/content/evaluation.md

     Factors:
     1. Probabilities: 1/4096, 1/2048, 1/1024, 1/128, 1/64, 1/8, 1/4, 1/2

-All of these experiments have several things in common.
+All of these experiments have several things in common, unless indicated otherwise.
 First, they are all executed using WatDiv with a dataset scale of 100, and a query count of 5 for the default query templates, leading to a total of 100 queries.
-Each experiment —unless indicated otherwise— includes a warmup phase, and averages results over 3 separate runs.
+Each experiment includes a warmup phase, and averages results over 3 separate runs.
+During this warmup phase, the server caches all generated AMFs.
 Furthermore, the default network delay has been configured to 1024Kbps to enforce a realistic Web bandwidth.
 Finally, each experiment uses an NGINX HTTP cache —unless indicated otherwise—, and the client-side query timeout has been set to 5 minutes.